 Here is my process for roasting a chicken:

-2. Coat roasting pan in light layer of olive oil
+2. Coat roasting pan with light layer of olive oil

 3. Remove chicken from package (current CDC recommendations are to not rinse chicken)